enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 a wire.
 Sequences of these wires can form, known as links.
 These are essentially indirections that can grow as the network is reduced.
 The memory representation detailed in this post makes such chains unrepresentable, and thus interactions are always constant time.
-Whether or not this is practically useful remains to be seen.] memory layout for lazy normalization and detail the graph traversal using this layout.
+Whether or not this is practically useful remains to be seen.] memory layout for lazy normalization and details the graph traversal using this layout.
 The memory layout includes both how nodes and wires are represented, and then the memory transformations that happen for each interaction.

 = Allocation

-While in a sensible system the memory layout shouldn't really be tied to the allocation mechanism, the scheme I'm detailing here will have such a coupling.
-So, I'll need to describe the allocator as well.
+Ideally a VM's memory layout shouldn't care about how the allocator keeps track of free memory, but unfortunately the memory representation presented here will have such a coupling.
+This is because some of the node representations make use of free regions in memory to represent special values.
+So, we'll need to describe the allocator as well.

 The allocator first allocates a single memory arena as large as the OS will allow.
 We'll refer to this region of memory as the _heap_.
 The heap is aligned to the nearest 16 bytes.
 This is because the allocator deals with double-word